-Another reason is because you set the budget for each ad, and the platform will never surpass your set amount.
+Another reason is that you set the budget for each ad, and the platform will never surpass your set amount.
 This means you’ll always know exactly how much you’re spending on each campaign and makes it nearly impossible to over-spend.

 Feeling overwhelmed?
 WebFX can help

 Even though our simple Facebook marketing strategy is extremely basic, if you’re not familiar with the platform, it can be a tad overwhelming.
 We understand, and we’re here for you!